AnthonyCxx/Notes-and-Writeups/C/Data Types/README.md

 ## Primitive Data Types
 Anything in parentheses can be left to be implied (i.e. you can declare an unsigned short int using '_signed short int_','_short int_' or just '_short_').
-The actual size of the datatypes (in bytes) and their min/max values may vary from system to system.
+The actual size of the datatypes (in bytes) and their min/max values may vary from system to system (especially 32- vs 64-bit systems).
 Run [this script](https://github.com/steven-schronk/C-Programming-Examples/commit/077c0d23312f66cd8209683c639516e56b06eb47) to find correct values for your system.
 | Datatype | Size (in bytes) | Minimum Value | Maximum Value | Format Specifier |
 | -------- | --------------- | ------------- | ------------- | ---------------- |